44apps/postpartum/README.md

 # postpartum
-An app for 10 min daily training adapted for post partum.
+An app for 10 min daily workouts adapted for post partum.